 PART II: Open access practices at MIT

-MIT faculty, researchers, and students produce thousands of publications each year in the form of journal and conference articles,
+MIT faculty, researchers, and students produce thousands of publications each year in the form of journal and conference articles,17 working papers, technical reports, theses,18 books, and more.
+In the spirit of MIT’s mission of disseminating knowledge, many of these publications are shared openly.

 Journal Articles and Conference Papers